abhinavnoelnorbert/COSMETIC-SAFETY-AND-REGULATORY-RISK-ANALYSIS/README.md

 ---

-## Repository Structure

-/data
-├── raw/
-├── cleaned/

-/sql
-├── validation_queries.sql

-/powerbi
-├── titanium_risk_dashboard.pbix

-/notebooks
-├── data_cleaning.ipynb

-README.md

----

 ## Key Takeaway

-This project demonstrates **end-to-end analytical thinking** — from raw regulatory data to a business-ready risk intelligence system — and shows how BI can be used to **anticipate regulatory and compliance risk**, not just report metrics.
+This project demonstrates how **exploratory analysis can uncover systemic risk** and how Business Intelligence can be used not just to report metrics, but to **anticipate regulatory and business impact.**

+Titanium Dioxide was not assumed to be the risk — the data revealed it.
 ---

 ## Author

 **Abhinav Noel Norbert**

 Business Intelligence & Data Analytics

+Former Management Consultant